Linear Non-Gaussian Component Analysis via Maximum Likelihood: Discussion

 \section{Discussion}

-In this study, we propose a model-based method for estimating non-Gaussian latent components in the presence of Gaussian noise that has many applications including dimension reduction, signal processing, artifact detection, and network estimation.
+We propose a new model, LNGCA, and estimation framework, LCA, for non-Gaussian latent components in the presence of Gaussian noise that have many applications including dimension reduction, signal processing, and artifact detection.
 We presented two applications: data visualization and dimension reduction, and identifying brain networks and artifacts from neuroimagery.
-Our first simulation study indicates that our methods perform well when the LCA model is true, even for low SNR.
-When the noisy-ICA model is true, our methods perform well in the high SNR scenario, while none of the methods perform well in the low SNR scenario.
+Our first simulation study indicates that our methods perform well when the LNGCA model is true, even for low SNR, and our methods provide a reasonable approximation to noisy ICA when the SNR is high.
+Additionally, we found that the popular approach to approximating the noisy ICA model, PCA+ICA, does not approximate the LNGCA model under low SNR, and performs similarly to LCA for the noisy ICA model.
 In the second simulation study, we examined performance when data contained spatiotemporal dependence and a moderately low SNR.
-Logis-LCA and Spline-LCA outperformed competing methods for the LCA model and Logis-LCA outperformed PCA+Infomax for the noisy-ICA model.
-These results suggest that Logis-LCA and Spline-LCA can be used to reveal structure for a large class of non-Gaussian observations.
-In our fMRI application, we simultaneously achieve dimension reduction and latent variable extraction for large image data ($T=272$ and $V=$230,459) and identify an artifact not identified by PCA+ICA.
+Logis-LCA and Spline-LCA outperformed competing methods for the LNGCA model, and Logis-LCA outperformed all other methods for the noisy ICA model.
+These results suggest that LCA can be used to reveal structure for a large class of non-Gaussian observations.
+In the leaf example with correlated multivariate data, Spline-LCA revealed biologically meaningful clusters not apparent from PCA+ProDenICA.
+In our fMRI application, we simultaneously achieved dimension reduction and latent variable extraction for large image data ($T=272$ and $n=$230,459) and identified artifacts not extracted by PCA+ICA.

-The presence of local maxima in LCA can increase computational expenses, and more initializations are required for larger values of $T$.
-Since the set of orthogonal matrices is non-convex, local optima are also a problem in PCA+ICA (e.g., \citealt{risk2014evaluation}).
-For fMRI data, fifty initializations appeared to be adequate when estimating thirty components with nearly three hundred time points.
-In general, we found that Logis-LCA was less sensitive to initialization than Spline-LCA (results not shown).
-It appears that the additional flexibility of Spline-LCA comes at the expense of increased detection of local maxima.
-We favor Spline-LCA because it can estimate sub-Gaussian densities.
-However, sub-Gaussian components appear to be uncommon in fMRI (sparse images are super-Gaussian).
-Future research should examine whether Spline-LCA offers advantages over Logis-LCA in fMRI.
-Additionally, developing algorithms to more efficiently address local optima is an avenue for future research.